 The state of Maryland prohibits drivers from consuming alcohol or drugs and operating a vehicle and imposes harsh penalties for those who are found to be engaging in drunk driving.
 Impaired or intoxicated drivers may be charged with a DWI or with a DUI, depending on their blood alcohol content (BAC) percentage obtained during a breathalyzer or blood test.
-Our attorneys assist clients dealing with a DWI charge in Germantown and surrounding areas and provide some answers to common questions about DWIs in Maryland.
+Our attorneys assist clients dealing with a DWI charge in Germantown, Silver Spring and throughout Montgomery County, Maryland and surrounding areas and provide some answers to common questions about DWIs in Maryland.

 What Is the Difference Between a DUI and a DWI in Maryland?

 The terms DUI and DWI are often used as synonyms, but in Maryland, these letters stand for two different types of offense.
 In Maryland, a driver is considered to be under the influence of alcohol when their BAC is at 0.08% or higher.
 However, many drivers who test below that level may still be acting erratically and may be too impaired to drive without endangering their safety and the safety of others on the road.

 For that reason, the state of Maryland determined that drivers whose BAC is between 0.07 and 0.08% may be committing the offense of Driving While Impaired (DWI).
 Drivers charged with DWI may sometimes pass a breathalyzer test, but if an officer deems their behavior as unsafe and the driver is showing signs of being intoxicated, he or she may be charged with a DWI.